top of page

 Many nineteenth-century Connecticut historians mentioned the tremendous roles Norwich and Connecticut people played in the war effort.
 However, as we continue to be deluged with too much about outsized military, and political, personalities and every single minute of battles, we still don't know much about all of the other people who sacrificed their lives, wealth, and health to the revolution AND war.

-One of the distinctions I am hearing lately is a good one: the difference between the "American Revolution" and the "Revolutionary War"--revolutions and wars are two different things--we had a revolution that led to a war.
+One of the distinctions I am seeing lately is a good one: the difference between the "American Revolution" and the "Revolutionary War"--revolutions and wars are two different things--we had a revolution that led to a war.

 Key Sources: